 Typically, when you need medical care, your first call is to your PCP.
 If you need a specialist, your PCP will refer you to one within the plan.
-For some plans, you will be referred to a specialist within the PCP's medical group or Independent Practice Association (IPA).
+For HMO plans, you will almost always be referred to a specialist within the PCP's medical group or Independent Practice Association (IPA).
 Should you choose to receive services without a referral or outside the plan's network of providers, you will not be entitled to coverage by the plan.

 At the time you enroll, you must choose a PCP for yourself and each eligible dependent from the plan's panel.
 The panel includes general and family practitioners, internists and pediatricians.
 If you do not choose a PCP, one will be assigned to you.
-You may choose a different PCP for each member of your family, and you can change providers during the year.
+You may choose a different PCP for each member of your family, and you can change providers during the year by contacting the plan directly.
 If your PCP leaves the plan during the Plan Year, you must select a new PCP within the plan.

 Preferred Provider Organization (PPO) - With a PPO plan, you do not need to select a PCP, or obtain a referral to see a specialist.
 Each time you need medical services, you choose whether to self-refer to a PPO provider and receive in-network benefits or a non-participating provider and receive out-of-network benefits.
+Please note that some services require pre-authorization, an example of this is a PET scan.
+Please refer to your plan document or contact the plan directly if you have any questions about specific coverage and preauthorization requirements, if any, that may apply when seeking services.